-Though it’s technically part of the Hamptons, New York’s legendary luxury playground, Montauk, long ago forged its own identity as a quirky hamlet known for fishing, beaches, parks, and for its nickname, “The End.”
-With a centuries-old lighthouse at the easternmost point in New York State as its calling card, today Montauk offers something for everyone, from families on beach holidays to fishing enthusiasts and surfers to twenty-somethings seeking out the increasingly active nightlife scene.
-Here’s your guide to a diverse weekend in Montauk.
-Remember to social distance and wear a mask as required by state guidelines.
-Call ahead and check websites and social media to make sure attractions are open and available.
+Though it’s technically part of the Hamptons, New York’s legendary luxury playground, Montauk long ago forged its own identity as a quirky hamlet known for fishing, beaches, parks, and its nickname, “The End.”
+With a centuries-old, 110-foot lighthouse at the easternmost point in New York State as its calling card, today Montauk offers something for everyone, from families on beach holidays to fishing enthusiasts and surfers to foodies and nightlife seekers.
+Here’s your guide to a spectacular weekend in Montauk.
+Photo Credit: @saltyvisionz on Instagram.

 FRIDAY